The 10 Best Books About AI and What It Means to Be Human (2026)

 Read →

 Nearly half the global workforce fears AI will make them obsolete.
-They’re right about the threat.
-They’re wrong about what to do about it.
+They

 Read →

 Both books ask what humans should do in the age of AI.
 Ethan Mollick says collaborate.
-Juan C. Guerrero says some things can’t be shared.
+Juan C. Guerrero says some things can

 Read →

-A step-by-step guide for people whose work is being disrupted by AI.
-What to do this week, this month, and this year.
+A step-by-step guide for people whose work is being disrupted by AI — what to do this week, this month, and this year.
+No platitudes, just actionable steps.

 Read →

-If AI keeps you up at night, these are the books that will help you think more clearly about what’s coming — and what stays human.
+If AI keeps you up at night, these are the books that will help you think more clearly about what

 Read →